WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 ---
 **Do Not Rely on Prompts Alone**
-Do not rely on prompts alone to guarantee consistent execution of multi-step procedures, troubleshooting paths, or conditional workflows.
+Prompts alone are **not enough** for reliable execution of multi-step or conditional workflows.

 ---